This post may contain affiliate links. Please read our disclosure policy.

 • Remove the chia pudding from the fridge and divide it into 4 individual jars.

-• To prepare the raspberry layer, place the fresh raspberries in a bowl.
-Add the honey or maple syrup and using a fork, mash the raspberries until you get a puree-like texture.
+• To prepare the raspberry layer, place the 2 cups fresh or frozen raspberries in a bowl.
+Add the 1 tsp honey or maple syrup or maple syrup, and using a fork, mash the raspberries until you get a puree-like texture.
 If using frozen raspberries, let them thaw first.

 • To serve, top the chia pudding with the raspberry puree.
 Enjoy and store the remainder in the fridge for up to 3 days.